Freyaljy/project1_report/README.md

 *My name is jingyi Liu*

-I am a student<, I have lot of habit:
+I am a student, I have lot of habit:

 * drawing